-- 1. THAT in the first instance, monitoring of discharges from Riddick's cleanfill in the 2018-2019 year continues at the same level as in 2017-2018. - 2.
-THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of discharges from Riddick's cleanfill in the 2019-2020 year continues at the same level as in 2018-2019. - 2.
+THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT consideration be given to exercising the option for a review of resource consent 3977-4 in June 2020, as set out in condition 11 of the consent, on the grounds that the conditions on the consent may not be adequate to deal with any potential adverse effects on the environment arising from the exercise of the resource consent, as indicated by WasteMINZ Guidelines that were not available at the time the application was considered.